11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 How to reach El Cuyo By Car

-Although it will be easy to find on google Maps or any road map, please be aware that sometimes you can lose the signal.
-It’s a no-brainer though.
+Although it will be easy to find on Google Maps or any road map, please be aware that sometimes you can lose the signal.
+It’s a no-brainer, though.
 From Cancun take the road to Valladolid, you will see the sign along the road on where to turn right in Colonia Yucatan.

-Here below you can find a map for your perusal.
+Below you can find a map for your perusal.

 How to get to El Cuyo by bus